 Elderberries aren’t very sweet on their own, but they can add a unique flavor to baked goods like muffins, quick breads, or cookies.
 Snow says she even adds a few dried berries as she cooks oatmeal, as another option to boost the nutritional content.

-A tea made with elderberry and other supportive herbs, like can really help keep your immune system in check.
-Not only are you hydrating your sore throat and stuffy nose with the tea, but you’re providing your body with compounds that can help you fight off the illness.
+A tea made with elderberry and other supportive herbs, like can really help keep your immune system in check and hydrate your sore throat and stuffy nose.

 If you’re interested in DIY–ing your own elderberry products, make sure you buy quality dried elderberries from a reputable source.
 It’s also key to ensure that elderberries are cooked before you consume them.